 How do I determine the value of my contract?

 The value of a DVC property is not too different than any other real estate.
 Our real estate professionals will look at the listings currently available and recently sold properties.
 The value is also driven by Disney through their right of first refusal process.

 How does DVC compare to other timeshare resorts?

 Disney Vacation Club (DVC) is a company, wholly owned by the Walt Disney Company.
 It is a point based system which allows for greater flexibility with vacation scheduling over a fixed week timeshare ownership.
 You can stay for 1 night or as many nights as you like, depending on how many points you own.
 DVC is the only timeshare in the world that is located ON Disney World property.
 There are many BENEFITS to owning a DVC membership.
 After you review the Disney Vacation Club website, please return here for resale savings.

 How many points do I need to purchase?

 Each DVC property has a different point usage chart.
 Only you know what your typical family vacationing needs are.
 Please refer to the point charts and plan a typical vacation that your family would take.
 Don't forget to take into account the time of year, size unit and how many times a year you would like to vacation.
 This will give you the number of points your family requires.
-Point usage secret: Eliminate one of the weekend nights from your stay and you will need less points.
+Point usage secret: Eliminate one of the weekend nights from your stay and you will need fewer points.
 Many people like to do the Sun-Sat stay for this.
 You can always view the points charts on our website or use our DVC Points Calculator.

-When buying a resale contract you can buy any number of points starting as low as 25 points as that is the minimum number of points on any contract (added as an add on).
+When buying a resale contract you can buy any number of points starting as low as 25 points as that is the minimum number of points on any contract (added as an add-on).

 How do I use my points?